- Randolph School (1928), Pass Christian, photo courtesy Fisk University Rosenwald Fund Card File Database

 Fisk University Rosenwald Fund Card File Database

-This is the 2nd in the Katrina Survivors series–see others in the series?
+This is the 2nd in the Katrina Survivors series–want to see others in the series?

 Nice to see another story of survival and renewal here.
 It looks like it will be a real gem when restoration is complete.